 Who would have thought that in 1855 a homesick bride would plant what is now the largest rose bush in the world?
-Located in Tombstone, Arizona, a double-white Lady Banks climbing rose covers 8,000 square feet.
-That’s just under 1/5 of an acre!
+Located in Tombstone, Arizona, a double-white Lady Banks climbing rose covers 8,000 square feet (743 sq. m.).
+That's just under 1/5 of an acre!
 Read on for more Lady Banks rose growing info.

 What is a Lady Banks Climbing Rose?